36. Synchronizing with Link, Tempo Follower, and MIDI

 Arrangement Position Shows Relation to Link Timeline.

-The first app or Live instance to join a Link session will set the initial tempo for the others.
-Any Link-enabled apps or instances of Live can then change their tempo at any time and all others will follow.
-If multiple participants try to change the tempo simultaneously, everyone else will try to follow, but the last one who changes the tempo will “win.”
+The first device to join a Link session sets the initial tempo for other connected peers.
+Any Link-enabled apps, devices, or instances of Live can then change their tempo at any time and the other participants will follow.
+If multiple participants try to change the tempo simultaneously, everyone else will try to follow, but the tempo will be set by the last participant who made the change.
+Tempo changes made by a Link session participant will override tempo automation in your Live Set.

 Note that the metronome’s recording count-in cannot be used when Link is enabled.

-34.2 Synchronizing via Tempo Follower
+36.2 Synchronizing via Tempo Follower

 You might encounter situations where a Link connection or MIDI Clock are not available.
 Or, sometimes you might prefer not to use a rigid, computer-generated clock.
 For example, you might like Live’s tempo to follow the natural push and pull of a drummer in your band, or you might be trying to synchronize to a set of turntables during a DJ performance.
 This is where Tempo Follower comes in.
 Tempo Follower analyzes an incoming audio signal in real-time and interprets its tempo, allowing Live to follow along and keep in time.

-34.2.1 Setting Up Tempo Follower
+36.2.1 Setting Up Tempo Follower

-To set an external audio input as a source for Tempo Follower, first open Live’s Link, Tempo & MIDI Settings.
+To set an external audio input as a source for Tempo Follower, first open Live’s Tempo & MIDI Settings.
 In the Tempo Follower section, set the Input Channel (Ext.
 In) to the input on your audio interface that is connected to the source you wish to follow.
 For a drum kit, this might be a dedicated overhead microphone.
 For turntables, you might choose to use a record output or effects loop from a DJ mixer.
 Note that while Tempo Follower’s algorithm is optimized for use with audio signals that have a clear rhythm, you can also be creative and experiment with different sources.

 Tempo Follower Settings in Live’s Settings.

-When the “Show Tempo Follower Toggle” switch is set to “Show”, you will see a “Follow” button appear in the Control Bar, alongside the other tempo-related parameters, at the left-hand side.
+When the Show Tempo Follower Toggle option is enabled, you will see the Tempo Follower toggle appear in the Control Bar, alongside the other tempo-related parameters, at the left-hand side.

-The Follow Button in the Control Bar.
+The Tempo Follower Toggle in the Control Bar.

 Activating the “Follow” button will turn on Tempo Follower, and Live will begin listening to the configured audio source and interpreting its tempo.
 Note that Tempo Follower does not run when the Follow button is hidden.